 Microsoft spent a reported $80 million in promoting Bing [source: McNichol].
 Will it improve the company's market share?
 Over the long haul, it's anyone's guess, but in July 2009, shortly after Bing's release, Microsoft's piece of the pie increased to 10 percent of the search market [source Ngo].

-For more information on search engines and related topics, make the decision to take a look at the links on the next page.
+For more information on search engines and related topics, make the decision to take a look at the links below.